-Since 1881, AAUW (formerly known as the American Association of University Women) has been the nation's leading voice promoting education and equity for women and girls.
-At the national level, AAUW Funds provides educational opportunities and equity for women and girls through research and support of fellowship and grants programs.
+Since 1881, AAUW (American Association of University Women) has been the nation's leading voice promoting education and equity for women and girls.
+At the national level, AAUW Funds provide educational opportunities and equity for women and girls through research and support of fellowship and grants programs.
 The five most commonly supported funds within the general AAUW funds (see graphic representation) are:

 - The Legal Advocacy Fund (LAF) (#3999), which supports the protection of the legal rights of those who are facing discrimination.
 LAF programs include legal case support, LAF Case Support Travel Grants, and Campus Outreach Programs.
 Click on Advocacy to read more about LAF and our branch's support of this fund.AAUW-Morgan Hill's support of LAF.

 - The Educational Opportunities Fund (EOF) (#4336), which supports educational and learning opportunities that give women a chance for a lifetime of success.
 Our programs include fellowships and grants, the Fellows Alumni Initiative, and the Undergraduate Scholarship Clearinghouse.

 AAUW Morgan Hill has established two endowments.
 The Blaine/Cate American Fellowship Endowment (#1802) was completed in 2001 and supports women doing graduate study.
 The Morgan Hill Wildflower Run Research and Projects Grant Endowment (#4403) was begun in 2014 and when completed will fund community action and career development grants.

 - The Public Policy Fund (#4337), which supports advocacy for public policies and laws that are fair to women.
 Public policy programs include government relations, civic engagement, and field organizing.